 Myth: Filing a Claim Guarantees Compensation

 - Filing a claim with a moving company does not guarantee compensation.
-The outcome depends on the evidence presented, the coverage selected, and the mover’s assessment of their responsibility.
+The outcome depends on the evidence presented, the coverage selected, and the assessment of the mover’s responsibility.
 Sometimes, claims can be denied based on the circumstances of the damage.

 -